vishnu350/st/README.md

 <img src="https://github.com/user-attachments/assets/14914cf1-5bfb-4f2f-859e-5d15da46ade0" alt="drawing" width="50%"/>

+Modern terminal emulators have grown bloated, packing in features you'll never use and emulating obscure terminals you'll never need.

 Simple Terminal+ is a lightweight terminal (~100KB) with essential features and rock-solid stability for daily use.
 It is best used with tmux and [nerd-fonts](https://www.nerdfonts.com/).

-If you just want a minimal, solarized terminal with all the mentioned features, st+ is for you.
-It is a fork of [st](https://st.suckless.org) integrated with a minimal collection of essential patches and quality-of-life features baked in:
+If you just want a minimal, solarized terminal with essential features, st+ is for you.
+It's a fork of [st](https://st.suckless.org) that bundles a curated set of patches and quality-of-life features:
 - Automatically install a [nerd-font](https://www.nerdfonts.com/) via the `st-config` script.
 - Basic configuration file in `~/.st.conf` (eg. changing font settings)
 - Proper "Open Terminal Here" integration for Nautilus: